Emergency Medicines Training

 How can I access training and how long is it valid for?

-Training programme Validity period
+Training programme Validity and where to access

 CPR Course for adults and children Details of providers are available on the IIOP website.
 Training is valid for two years (or as stated by training provider)

+Medicines Administration (Parenteral) (PAMT) training programme Available as a blended programme through Hibernian Healthcare.
 Pharmacists are asked to reflect, self-assess and to evaluate whether they need to refresh their training in this programme, in order to ensure they have the necessary skills and knowledge to safely deliver the associated medicines or vaccination service.
-The PSI requires that this training programme is repeated if a pharmacist wishes to administer:
+The PSI requires that this training programme is repeated if a pharmacist wishes to administer: 1. a vaccine or emergency medicine via an injection route i.e., intramuscular or subcutaneous, which they have never previously administered; or 2. a vaccine or emergency medicine via an injection route which they have neither practised (i.e. administered to a patient) nor been trained on in the previous 12 months (or in the case of seasonal influenza vaccination, in the previous flu season)

 Responding to an Emergency Situation and Management of Anaphylaxis (RESMA) training programme Developed by Hibernian Healthcare and available through the IIOP.
 Training is valid for two years.

+Delivery of a Pharmacy-based Vaccination Service Training Programme Available through the IIOP.
 Pharmacists are asked to reflect, self-assess and to evaluate whether they need to refresh their training in this programme, in order to ensure they have the necessary skills and knowledge to safely deliver a vaccination service.
 The PSI requires that this training programme is repeated if a pharmacist has not vaccinated in the past 12 months (or influenza season).

 Influenza training is valid for one year.